The role of primes of good reduction in the Brauer--Manin obstruction: Ordinary case: examples

 We define $X$ to be the Kummer K$3$ surface over $L$ attached to the abelian surface $A=E\times E$, with $E$ the elliptic curve over $L$ defined by the Weierstrass equation

 The elliptic curve $E$ (and hence $A$ and $X$) has good ordinary reduction at the prime $\ip=(\pi)$.
-We will denote by $\{x,y,z\}$ and $\{u,v,w\}$ the variables corresponding to the embedding of respectively the first and the second copy of $E$ in $\p^2_L$.
+We denote by $\{x,y,z\}$ and $\{u,v,w\}$ the variables corresponding to the embedding of respectively the first and the second copy of $E$ in $\p^2_L$.
 We define the cyclic algebra

-\textbf{Claim 1:} $\A$ belongs to $\br(A)[3]$. \begin{proof} First of all, notice that from $y^2z=x^3+4x^2z+3xz^2+z^3$ we get
+\emph{Claim 1:} $\A$ belongs to $\br(A)[3]$. \begin{proof} First of all, notice that from $y^2z=x^3+4x^2z+3xz^2+z^3$ we get

-Then: \begin{itemize} \item[-] if $z=0$, then $x=0$ and therefore $y^2-4x^2-3xz-z^2\ne 0$ and $x\ne y$ and from the equation above $\A$ is equivalent to
+Then: \begin{itemize} \item[-] if $z=0$, then $x=0$ and therefore $y^2-4x^2-3xz-z^2\ne 0$ and $x\ne y$ and from the equation above, $\A$ is equivalent to

-\item[-] if $x=y$, then $x\ne -y$ and $z\ne 0$ (since $z=0$ implies $x\ne y$) and from the equation above $\A$ is equivalent to
+\item[-] if $x=y$, then $x\ne -y$ and $z\ne 0$ (since $z=0$ implies $x\ne y$) and from the equation above, $\A$ is equivalent to

-\end{itemize} Thus, we see that along all the divisors over which $\A$ is not well defined we are able to find an equivalent Azumaya algebra which on those divisors is well defined.
-Hence, $\A$ defines an element in $\br(A)[3]$. \end{proof} \textbf{Claim 2:} $\A$ and does not lie in $\Ev_{-1}\br(A)[3]$. \begin{proof} The regular global $1$-form on the reduction of $E$ modulo $\ip$ is given by the (local) formula
+\end{itemize} Thus we see that, given a divisor $D$ over which $\A$ is not well defined, we are able to find an Azumaya algebra which is equivalent to $\A$ on an open set and well defined along $D$.
+Hence, $\A$ defines an element in $\br(A)[3]$. \end{proof} \emph{Claim 2:} $\A$ does not lie in $\Ev_{-1}\br(A)[3]$. \begin{proof} The regular global $1$-form on the reduction of $E$ modulo $\ip$ is given by the (local) formula

-where the last equality follows from the fact that on the special fibre $\frac{dx}{y}=\frac{dy}{x}$ and since we are in characteristic $3$, $\frac{1}{2}=-1$.
+where the last equality follows from the fact that on the special fibre $\frac{dx}{y}=\frac{dy}{x}$ and, since we are in characteristic $3$, $\frac{1}{2}=-1$.
 Hence, if we denote by $Y$ the reduction modulo $\ip$ of $A$, we have that the global $2$-form on $Y$ is given by